Back Pain, Stiffness, Soreness, Tension, Spasms, Immobility - anxiety symptoms

 All of the above combinations and variations are common.

 These back pain, stiffness, soreness, spasms, and immobility anxiety symptoms often seem more disconcerting when undistracted or when trying to rest or go to sleep.

-Fortunately, there are some relatively quick ways to alleviate muscle tension symptoms, including the muscles in the back.
+Even though back pain symptoms are caused by anxiety and hyperstimulation, there are some relatively quick ways to alleviate muscle tension symptoms, including the muscles in the back.